FrankM1/docs/content/install/ubuntu.md

 #### Set up SSL? <small>(Recommended)</small>

-If you used an `https` Blog URL and have already pointed your domain to the right place, Ghost-CLI can automatically set up SSL for you using [Let's Encrypt](https://letsencrypt.org).
+If you used an `https` Blog URL and have already pointed your domain to the right place, Qazana-CLI can automatically set up SSL for you using [Let's Encrypt](https://letsencrypt.org).
 Alternatively you do this later by running `ghost setup ssl` at any time.

 **Enter your email**<br>
 SSL certification setup requires an email address so that you can be kept informed if there is any issue with your certificate, including during renewal.

 #### Set up systemd? <small>(Recommended)</small>

-`systemd` is the recommended process manager tool to keep Ghost running smoothly.
+`systemd` is the recommended process manager tool to keep Qazana running smoothly.
 We recommend choosing `yes` but it’s possible to set up your own process management.

-#### Start Ghost?
+#### Start Qazana?

-Choosing `yes` runs Ghost, and makes your site work.
+Choosing `yes` runs Qazana, and makes your site work.

 ---